By Blaise Jaeger · Updated 24 June 2026

 You can also catch a glimpse of stingrays, eagle rays, marble rays, and, with a bit of luck, blacktip reef sharks and bamboo sharks.
 It’s also possible to encounter turtles and a variety of nudibranch species, some of which are more or less rare.

-And, to add to the excitement, we’ve had several encounters with Mola Mola here as well!
-And even on September 13, 2023, a whale shark!
+And, to add to the excitement, we’ve had several encounters with Mola Mola here as well — and even, on 13 September 2023, a whale shark!

 What Are Cleaning Stations?